sean0x42/markdown-extract/README.md

 ### Docker

-A Docker container is also available, and can be installed with the following
+A Docker image is also available, and can be installed with the following
 command:

 ```console